-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 Citing maternal mortality rates, health inequities that made people of color more vulnerable to COVID-19, and more less visible forms on inequity, the governor said he can not know what it feels like to be a black person, but that he can stand with them.

-Northam went on to highlight actions taken by the General Assembly in recent years that he said will help address inequity across Virginia, including the expansion of Medicaid to expand access to health insurance for more communities, establishing new tools to help reduce maternal morbidity, reforming the criminal justice system by increasing the felony threshold for larceny and decriminalizing marijuana, as well as by making Election Day a holiday and ending the celebration of Lee-Jackson Day for Confederate generals in Virginia.
+Northam went on to highlight actions taken by the General Assembly in recent years that he said will help address inequity across Virginia, including the expansion of Medicaid to expand access to health insurance for more communities, establishing new tools to help reduce maternal morbidity, reforming the criminal justice system by increasing the felony threshold for larceny and

 Northam said there are four main steps his administration is taking: continuing listening and learning to black Virginians with virtual town halls; meeting with Virginia's Board of Chiefs of Police to discuss how they can respond; working to institute a statewide day of prayer, healing and action; and asking Virginia's African-American Advisory Board to continue their work examining the Virginia Code to find racist language from the past.

-The governor highlighted the work of the board to identify historic wrongs in the Commonwealth's past, which resulted in 14 bills signed by Gov. Northam to repeal racist laws still in the books.
-Each of those laws passed unanimously.
+The governor highlighted the work of the board to identify historic wrongs in the Commonwealth's past, which resulted in

 "These actions will not bring back lives lost," Northam said, but he said they are "steps toward an America and a Virginia where this doesn't happen."